Having gone through fertility issues myself, I would love to help you bring your own much wanted baby into the world.

 I suffered many symptoms throughout pregnancy.
 In retrospect, I wish we had worked with a nutritionist throughout pregnancy and post-natally, it’s not only key for you, but for your growing baby.

 Post-natal time is such an exciting, wearing and emotional time.
-There is no time or energy to worry about diet, supplements or health at this point as life is so busy!
-It’s actually such an important time for you to be supported, heal and restore lost nutrients after pregnancy and childbirth.
+Although there is little time or energy for a new Mum to think about nutrition for herself, it is such an important time for you to be supported, heal and restore lost nutrients after pregnancy and childbirth.